 Professor Annemaree Lloyd is a social science researcher based at the Department of Information Studies, University College, London (UCL), where she is Chair of the Department.
-Professor Lloyd is also a visiting Professor in Swedish School of Library and Information Science, University of Boräs, Sweden and a visiting Professor in the School of Computing and Information Sciences, University of Strathclyde, Scotland.
+Professor Lloyd is also a visiting Professor in Swedish School of Library and Information Science, University of Boräs, Sweden and Professor in the School of Computing and Information Sciences, University of Strathclyde, Scotland.
 Her research focuses on information cultures at the intersection of information, learning and practice.

 Professor Lloyd is engaged with theoretical and empirical work associated with the development of information practice, information literacy theory and landscape methodology.

 - In the workplace sector, Professor Lloyd’s research explores the information experience of learning working practice and performance.
 Current research projects include an exploration of the transition from education to work and the nature of information work.

 - In the health information field, Professor Lloyd is engaged in interdisciplinary research which explores nurses workplace learning; she also investigates health literacy in relation to refugee knowledge construction and the health information practices of people with chronic illness.